evaluate CDN offer

 - Related to Task #812: LibreOffice pre-3.3 builds should be made available in download archive added

-#2 Updated by Norbert Thiebaud almost 2 years ago
+#2 Updated by Norbert Thiebaud about 2 years ago

 "5.2 The Customer hereby warrants that it has the consent of the users to disclose their personal data to the Supplier for the purpose of using the service and that for the same purpose the users have agreed that their personal data may be transferred to territories outside the EEA."